 Some operators offer tours of local prisons.
 These are highly illegal not to mention dangerous.
 It is strongly advised to avoid these lest you wish to end up with the ultimate experience behind bars.

-It has been said that the country of Bolivia, though financially one of the poorest in the world, is one of the richest in terms of natural resources.
+Though financially one of the poorest in the world, Bolivia is one of the richest in terms of natural resources.
 There is also a generally optimistic attitude among the people, however, protests and demonstrations are commonplace throughout the country.

 While these gatherings are generally peaceful, they can (and often do) turn violent quickly so you should do your best to avoid them.